haleybowes/development-proxy/README.md

 - `npm install` in the project root directory

 ## Running the mock server
-The application uses a mock middleware combines which koa, koa-better-http-proxy, and koa-router to create a solution which proxies requests to midtiers lower UAT API, allows for the modification of proxied responses, and utilizes a router middleware to allow for mimicking upcoming API features.
+The application uses a mock middleware combines which koa, koa-better-http-proxy, and koa-router to create a solution which proxies requests to an API, allows for the modification of proxied responses, and utilizes a router middleware to allow for mimicking upcoming API features.
 - `npm start` runs the mock server.
 Access the mock server at [http://localhost:3003](http://localhost:3003)

 It is important to determine when to use the router middleware vs. modifying the proxy's response.

-* Modifying the proxy's response is best used when a value on the response needs to be manipulated (e.g. modifying a members segmentation to return a specific marketing tile) or midtier plans to add a new key to an existing endpoint.
+* Modifying the proxy's response is best used when a value on the response needs to be manipulated like the addition of a new key to an existing endpoint.
-* The router middleware is used when the endpoint does not yet exist in the midtiers lower UAT API.
-By creating the endpoint in the router middleware, it allows the developer to complete the work on the client side (create services, actions, reducers, models, etc.) by being provided the expected response (as outlined in the [midtier documentation](https://docs.api.loblaw.digital/)).
+* The router middleware is used when the endpoint does not yet exist.
+By creating the endpoint in the router middleware, it allows the developer to complete the work on the client side (create services, actions, reducers, models, etc.) by being provided the expected response.
 *The router middleware can also be used to completely override the proxy response if the request being proxied has a matching route in the router middleware (see example in offers route).

 ### Middleware key package